IvanGlinkin/Useful_bashrc/README.md

 Bash terminal is my main everyday program I'm using that's why I decided to improve it a little.

-Time displaying, inter- and intranet ip-addresses, working directory, listing files due changing dirs, splitting the outputs and other stuff which make work easier and faster.
+Time displaying, inter- and intranet ip-addresses, working directory, listing files due changing dirs, splitting the outputs and other stuff which can make your work easier and faster.

 Usage example:
 1. For users